Uno Platform documentation

 Yes - Uno Platform taps into the native UI frameworks on most supported platforms, so your final product is a native app.
 Read more about how Uno Platform works.

 Can applications look the same on all platforms?

 Yes.
-Unless you specify otherwise, your application's UI renders exactly the same on all targeted platforms, to the pixel.
-Uno achieves this by taking low-level control of the native visual primitives on the targeted platform.
+Unless configured otherwise, your application's UI renders exactly the same on all targeted platforms, to the pixel.
+Uno Platform achieves this by taking low-level control of the native visual primitives on the targeted platform.
 Read more about how Uno works.

 How is Uno Platform different from .NET MAUI?